 RPE and 1RM are both important and useful measures of training intensity.

-Rate of perceived exertion (RPE) is subjective rating on how strenuous a particular exercise feels.
-Your RPE can fluctuate based on how you're feeling, whether you've eaten enough or slept well, stress from work or life, and your total training load for the week.
+Your rate of perceived exertion (RPE) is a subjective rating based on how strenuous a particular exercise feels to you.
+This might fluctuate based on how you're feeling, whether you've eaten enough or slept well, if you’re experiencing stress, and what your total training load for the week looks like.

 1RM is an objective measure of your training ability.
 It represents your total maximum strength for a given lift, under ideal conditions.
 You may not be able to repeat your 1RM every day, especially when you have had a hard training week or poor sleep.